 • And, my personal favorite, reading keeps kids quiet!

 A recent study compared the vocabulary in picture books and adults’ vocabulary and found that, whereas adults frequently used the same words, rare words were most likely to be found in books.
 This means that books increase vocabulary and are effective in helping build kids’ language and literacy skills.

 Everyone knows the benefits of reading to kids.
 Few parents do it.
 Although a recent report claims that 80% of parents neither have the time nor feel confident in their reading capabilities, it is difficult to determine the accuracy of these findings and the extent to which they can be generalized.

 What is known for sure is that the culture of reading seems to be on its deathbed.
-But anyone can get into the habit of reading to his or her children.
+But anyone can get into the habit of reading to their children.
 Roosevelt had some important words of advice:

 1. “A book must be interesting to the particular reader at that particular time”.
 It is important to remember that both quality and quantity matter in children’s language and literacy development.

 - Your child’s age must be taken into account when choosing which books to read.

 - A good book should have a level of vocabulary they can understand.